Sudan warring parties trade blame as fighting rages

 The army accused the RSF of "taking advantage of the truce to mobilise its forces and commit several violations against civilians".

-The RSF in turn accused the army of fabricating a video of a rape attack, alleging "one of the actors appeared in the uniform" of the armed forces, "proving their guilt".
+The RSF in turn accused the army of fabricating a video of a rape, alleging "one of the actors appeared in the uniform" of the armed forces, "proving their guilt".

+Fighting has largely been concentrated in greater Khartoum and in the Darfur region in the west, but on Wednesday, the army accused a key rebel group in South Kordofan state, hundreds of kilometres (miles) south of Khartoum, of having "attacked" its troops.

 - Darfur fighting rages -

-The deadliest fighting has raged in Darfur, a vast region on Sudan's western border with Chad.
+The deadliest fighting has raged in Darfur, a vast region the size of France on Sudan's western border with Chad.

+Witnesses in El Fasher, the capital of North Darfur state, reported "clashes between the army and the RSF" Thursday, after hours of increased "tension and mobilisation on both sides".

-In Nyala, the capital of South Darfur state, the army and paramilitary fighters clashed using "all types of weapons", residents told AFP on Wednesday evening.
+In Nyala, the capital of South Darfur state, troops clashed with paramilitaries using "all types of weapons", residents told AFP on Wednesday evening.

-In Darfur, home to ethnic African groups as well as Arab tribes, the conflict has "taken an ethnic dimension", the United Nations has warned.
+In Darfur, home to ethnic minority groups as well as Arab tribes, the conflict has "taken an ethnic dimension", the United Nations has warned.

-In El-Obeid, North Kordofan state, witnesses reported hearing "artillery fire" on Wednesday.

-The chief of the UN's World Health Organization, Tedros Adhanom Ghebreyesus, on Wednesday confirmed "46 attacks on health care since the start of the fighting".

-"Those pledges are generous, yet they total only half of what the UN estimates is required to address humanitarian needs in the country and its neighbours," said Will Carter of the Norwegian Refugee Council.
+"Those pledges are generous, yet they total only half of what the UN estimates is required," said Will Carter of the Norwegian Refugee Council.

 "It is too little given the sheer scale of the catastrophe that is unfolding," he wrote in an article published in The New Humanitarian.